Grupo-Sauken-S-A/S-FIDE/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.sauken.ds-cod' is invalid and this project uses 'com.sauken.ds_cod' instead.
+* The original package name 'com.sauken.s-fide' is invalid and this project uses 'com.sauken.s-fide' instead.

 # Getting Started